CityU-AIM-Group/SePIG/README.md

 # SePIG
-[MICCAI'21] Prototypical Interaction Graph for Unsupervised Domain Adaptation in Surgical Instrument Segmentation
+[MICCAI'21] Prototypical Interaction Graph for Unsupervised Domain Adaptation in Surgical Instrument Segmentation.
+Code for this project will be added soon!
+Stay tuned~